WHO ISAIAH SAW

 Why did an omnipotent, omniscient, omnipresent Creator leave a written record for lowly men?

-I believe that He had one purpose.
-Our Father and Creator loves us enough to reveal Himself as the suffering Messiah who came to redeem us from our sin and lost condition.
+Our Father/ Creator/Redeemer loves us enough to reveal Himself in the suffering Messiah who came to redeem us from our sin and lost condition.

 Chapter one sets the stage.
 We see our sinful and lost condition as well as how an unrepentant heart separates us from our Creator.
 But even in our lost condition, there is hope.
 God tells us that we can be made clean, but only by becoming “willing and obedient.”

 When you spread out your hands, I will hide My eyes from you; Even though you make many prayers, I will not hear.
 Your hands are full of blood.
-16 “Wash yourselves, make yourselves clean; Put away the evil of your doings from before My eyes.
-Cease to do evil, 17 Learn to do good; Seek justice, Rebuke the oppressor; Defend the fatherless, Plead for the widow.
-18 “Come now, and let us reason together,” Says the Lord, “Though your sins are like scarlet, They shall be as white as snow; Though they are red like crimson, They shall be as wool.
-19 If you are willing and obedient, You shall eat the good of the land; 20 But if you refuse and rebel, You shall be devoured by the sword”; For the mouth of the Lord has spoken.
+“Wash yourselves, make yourselves clean; Put away the evil of your doings from before My eyes.
+Cease to do evil, Learn to do good; Seek justice, Rebuke the oppressor; Defend the fatherless, Plead for the widow.
+“Come now, and let us reason together,” Says the Lord, “Though your sins are like scarlet, They shall be as white as snow; Though they are red like crimson, They shall be as wool.
+If you are willing and obedient, You shall eat the good of the land; But if you refuse and rebel, You shall be devoured by the sword”; For the mouth of the Lord has spoken.
+Isaiah 1:15-29

-In chapter two, Isaiah identifies Christ as Yahweh or as most translations identify Him, the LORD.
+In chapter two, Isaiah identifies Christ as YHWH or as most translations identify Him, the LORD.
 Here is a description of the millennium.
 I know of no church or sect who will deny that Jesus Christ will reign during the millennium.

 In Isaiah 6:1, the prophet states: